AndreasWBartels/JGISShell/README.md

 ## Data access URL schema
 The fourth part is a URL based schema to access different kinds of datastores and layers.

+## Author
+JGISShell was created by [Andreas W. Bartels](https://github.com/AndreasWBartels).

+## License
+See license.txt for license information